Gun Bergman: Life

 Gun Bergman was born Gunvor Marianne Hagberg in Linköping, Sweden, on 28 October 1916.
 She was the daughter of Robert Hagberg, a restaurateur, and his wife Ebba (née Westerberg).
 After graduating from the Linkoping High School, she moved to Stockholm, where she worked for the Bonnier publishing house, and also worked as a dancer at private theatres.
 In 1941, Bergman married Hugo Grut, an engineer.
 They had two sons.

 During the 1940s, Bergman began working as a journalist for the Scandinavian newspaper Expressen.
 In August 1949, she met the film director Ingmar Bergman, and they traveled to Paris in September of the same year.
-Bergman and Hugo Grut divorced in 1950, and she married Ingmar Bergman in 1951.
+Gun and Hugo Grut divorced in 1950, and she married Ingmar Bergman in 1951.
 The same year their son Ingmar Bergman Jr. was born.
 According to Ingmar Bergman's autobiography Laterna magica, Gun Bergman served as a model for many female characters of his films.
 Examples include: Karen Lobelius in Secrets of Women (1952), Marijana Egerman in A Lesson in Love (1954), and Desiree Armfeldt in Smiles of a Summer Night (1955).
 The couple divorced in 1959.